plone/plone.app.testing/README.txt

 To check the local roles of a given user in the folder 'f1'::

-    localRoles = f1.get_local_roles_for_userid(TEST_USER_NAME)
-    self.assertEqual(localRoles, ['Reviewer'])
+    self.assertEqual(f1.get_local_roles_for_userid(TEST_USER_NAME), ['Reviewer'])

 To grant the 'View' permission to the roles 'Member' and 'Manager' in the portal root without acquiring additional roles from its parents::

     portal.manage_permission('View', ['Member', 'Manager'], acquire=False)

-This can also be invoked on a folder or individual content item.
+This method can also be invoked on a folder or individual content item.

-To assert which roles have a given the permission 'View' in the context of the portal::
+To assert which roles have the permission 'View' in the context of the portal::

     roles = [r['name'] for r in portal.rolesOfPermission('View') if r['selected']]